louisednr/PrakProgram/Homework/README.md

 # Homeworks guide

-Unless noted all homeworks are programmed to run all solved exercises by
+For easy use unless noted all homeworks are run by

 ```bash
 make